jsr6720/goodreads-csv-to-md/posts/2020-11-18-dao-de-jing.md

 ## My Review 4/5

+### Date Read
+2020/11/18

+### Date Added
+2020/11/18

-While you could read this in one sitting.
+My Thoughts: While you could read this in one sitting.
 Certainly thousand year old text deserves at least a second read through. <br/><br/>Theme of non interference and humble through the captures.
 Compelling enough for a revisit.

 ---